dfelinto/blender-manual/manual/editors/outliner/interface.rst

 .. _bpy.types.SpaceOutliner.filter_state:

 Object State
-   List the objects based on there state or restrictions.
+   List the objects based on their state or restrictions.
    The results can be inverted using the *Invert* button.

    All